 2. Xcode – Rating 5/10

-This is more of an honourable mention at this point.
+This is more of an honorable mention at this point.
 If it was featured on the above list, it most likely would have slotted in pretty low, if not at the very bottom.

 Make no mistake, Xcode is a powerful program – capable of meeting all of your development needs.
 But not everyone who wants an iOS emulator is a developer, right?